zhanxw/rvtests/README.md

 * Can you provide a list of command line options?

 Rvtests have build help taht can be found by executing `rvtest --help`.
-We also put all available options in this link:
+We also put all available options in this link: [CommandList.wiki]
-(Todo) XXX

-* Can you provide standard error or confidence interval for the estimated Beta in the score model?
+* Can you provide standard error (SE) or confidence interval (CI) for the estimated Beta in the score model?

 In the output of MetaScore model (--meta score), the standard error is the inverse of SQRT_V_STAT.
 For example, if SQRT_V_STAT = 2, that means the standard error of estimated beta is 1/2 = 0.5.

-# Contact
+# Feedback/Contact

 Questions and requests can be sent to Xiaowei Zhan ([zhanxw@umich.edu](mailto:zhanxw@umich.edu "mailto:zhanxw@umich.edu"))